writethedocs/www/docs/conf/na/2015/writing-day.md

 ##### Your Project Here

 Yup.
-We know you need better docs, we do too.
+We know you need better docs.
+We do too.
 Make it happen.